jaxcksn/nanoleafMusic/README.md

   <img align="center" width="400" src="./assets/step2.png"/>
 </p>

 After connecting, you will be prompted to connect to Spotify.
-To do so, click the Connect to Spotify button and a browser will be opened.
-On that page, you will be prompted to sign into Spotify and then asked if you want to authorize this program.
+To do so, click the _Connect to Spotify_ button, and a browser will be opened.
+On that page, you will be prompted to sign in to Spotify and then asked if you want to authorize this program.
 If you accept, you will be redirected to another page and if everything goes correctly you can return to the program.